Le-Anh-Duy/Bus-routing-application/README.md

 ```
 #### 3.2. `PathQuery` class.

-This query class is almost the same as the previouse twos, also inherits some major functions in the `query` parent class.
+This query class is almost the same as the previouse twos, also inherits from  `query` parent class for its functions.
+Like the twos above, we also need to make a custom `extract` method for this class.

 ```python
 from path import path